 - The CSAT exam is a qualifying exam.
 The minimum marks needed to qualify this exam is 33%.

-- The UPSC Prelim exam duration for 2025 is 180 minutes for each paper.
+- The UPSC Prelims pattern exam duration for 2025 is 180 minutes for each paper.

-- It is mandatory for all the candidates to appear in both the papers of UPSC CSE Prelims for the purpose of evaluation.
+- All the candidates must appear in both the papers of UPSC Prelims pattern for evaluation.

-To get a clear cut picture about the UPSC CSE prelims, it is crucial to know about the UPSC prelim marking scheme.
-As there are objective type questions in both the papers, negative marking entails.
+To get a clear-cut picture of the UPSC CSE prelims, it is crucial to know about the UPSC prelims marking scheme.
+As there are objective-type questions in both papers, negative marking entails.
 For each incorrect answer, there will be a penalty of ⅓ of the marks assigned.
-Though, unattempted answers don’t invite any type of penalty.
+Though unattempted answers don’t invite any type of penalty.

 UPSC CSE Prelims Marking Scheme 2025